Kirchner expected to become preferred Derby bidder

 He had said his plans to buy Derby included the purchase of its Pride Park Stadium home from former owner Mel Morris.

+His interest in including the stadium as part of his latest bid is not known.

+Kirchner was pictured watching Derby play at Pride Park just weeks before he said he would "stand aside and let the administrators pursue their own course".

-The English Football League are waiting for an update from Derby County's administrators Quantuma about Kirchner's selection as preferred bidder.
+The English Football League (EFL) are waiting for an update from Derby's administrators Quantuma about Kirchner's selection as preferred bidder.

+An EFL board meeting is due to be held on Thursday, with some kind of update on the whole Derby situation expected by then.

+Despite announcing a number of times since December that confirmation of a preferred bidder was imminent, Quantuma have failed to name anyone.